cris10958/Equipo_LA_Web/README.md

-# Equipo_LA_Web

-versión de node utilizada: 14.20.1 instalar el cli de angular: npm install -g @angular/cli instalar dependencias: npm install ejecutar el servidor: ng serve
+## Focus Fit
+Final UX project web version

+## Getting Started

+This project was created with the node version 14.20.1

+1. Install dependencies whit the commat: npm install
+2. Run the server using the command: ng serve